turissinitechnologies/rotoscope/README.md

 ```

-We can then "play" our animation!
+We can then start listening to scroll events and begin parallaxing

 ```
-  rotoscopeWithAnimations.play();
+  rotoscopeWithAnimations.start();
 ```